Your 2025 Guide to Substantial Gainful Activity (SGA)

 Substantial gainful activity is the level of work that a person without a disability can do.

-One of the basic requirements for obtaining Social Security disability benefits is that you're not engaging in what the agency calls "SGA".
-SGA stands for substantial gainful activity, which means work performed at or above a certain income level.
+One of the basic requirements for obtaining Social Security disability benefits is that you're not engaging in what the agency calls "SGA."
+SGA stands for "substantial gainful activity," which is defined as a specific dollar amount that represents the point at which your monthly earnings are considered to be "working full-time."
+For 2025, this amount is $1,620 per month ($2,700 if you're blind).

-Because Social Security defines disability as being unable to work full-time due to a severe medical condition, you'll need to show that you have at least a 12-month period where you aren't earning above SGA.
-Otherwise, your application will be denied.
+Social Security defines disability as being unable to work full-time for at least one year due to a medical condition, so you'll need to show that you have at least a 12-month period where you aren't earning at or above SGA—otherwise, your application will be denied.
+Because substantial gainful activity is such an important part of Social Security law, you should become familiar with what it means and how it affects your disability claim before you apply for benefits.

-But SGA can be more than just a number.
-For instance, volunteer work, running a small business, and even criminal activity can all be considered SGA—even if you're not making any money.
+SGA can be more than just a number, however.
+Doing volunteer work, running a small business, and even criminal activity can all be considered substantial gainful activity—even if you're not making any money.

-Here's an example of a case where the SSA might determine that a disability applicant is working at the level of substantial gainful activity, even when they're earning less than $1,550 in a month:
+Here's an example of a case where Social Security might determine that a disability applicant in 2025 is working at the level of substantial gainful activity, even when they're earning less than $1,620 in a month:

-As shown in the above example, even if you don't get paid for your work, the SSA can still conclude that your volunteer activity counts as substantial gainful activity or shows that you have the ability to work at the SGA level.
+As shown in the above example, even if you don't get paid for your work, Social Security can still conclude that your activity counts as substantial gainful activity or shows that you have the ability to work at the SGA level.

 Disability applicants who are involved volunteers are sometimes surprised to learn that their "work-like" activity can count as SGA.
-Examples of situations where the SSA might calculate volunteering as SGA include:
+Examples of situations where Social Security might calculate volunteering as substantial gainful activity include:

 • you spend more than a few hours a week volunteering

-• the volunteer work has physical or mental requirements that suggest your ability to work at the SGA level, and
+• the volunteer duties have physical or mental requirements that suggest your ability to work at the SGA level, and

-• your volunteer work is for a business that is owned by a family member.
+• you're volunteering for a business that is owned by a family member.

-The more your volunteering resembles "work-like" activity, the more likely the SSA will find it to be SGA.
-For example, if you volunteer at a library stocking shelves for 20 hours a week, the SSA can take into consideration the physical demands of the job (carrying and shelving books) as well as the significant number of hours worked (half of a normal workweek) to determine that the volunteer position should be counted as SGA.
+The more your volunteering resembles work, the more likely Social Security will find it to be substantial gainful activity.
+For example, if you volunteer at a library stocking shelves for 20 hours a week, the agency can take into consideration the physical demands of the job (such as carrying and shelving books) as well as the significant number of hours worked (half of a normal workweek) to determine that the volunteer position should be counted as SGA.

 Substantial Gainful Activity Exceptions

-Not every activity that a person could earn money doing will count as SGA for Social Security purposes.
-For instance, here are some examples of activities that the SSA usually doesn't consider to be substantial gainful activity:
+Not everything that a person could earn money doing will count as substantial gainful activity for Social Security purposes.
+Here are some examples of activities that the agency usually doesn't consider to be SGA:

 • things you do to take care of yourself, such as taking a shower or getting dressed